6-2-0

-History
+Overview

-The 6-2-0 was a most unusual wheel arrangement, where the bulk of the locomotive's weight was on the unpowered leading wheels rather than the powered driving wheels, therefore giving poor adhesion.
+The 6-2-0 was a most unusual wheel arrangement, where the bulk of the locomotive's weight was on the unpowered leading wheels rather than the powered driving wheels, therefore giving poor adhesion, and the long wheelbase did not help it gain popularity either.
 The type was only practicable on the Crampton locomotive with a low boiler and large driving wheels placed behind the firebox.

+Usage

 United Kingdom

 The only British 6-2-0 was the locomotive Liverpool built in 1848 by Bury, Curtis, and Kennedy for the London and North Western Railway.
-It was exhibited at The Great Exhibition in 1851 but was only moderately successful and no more were built.
+It was exhibited at The Great Exhibition in 1851 and was moderately successful with her 48 horsepower, large driving wheels and high top speed for the time, yet no more were built due to her tendency to spread the track on curves as she ran caused by her long, fixed wheelbase.